johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ## Summary [summary-structures] ##

-This concludes the study, *The Structures of Messianic Community*, which examined the foundational structures of messianic community, including their relation to
+This concludes the study, *The Structures of Messianic Community*, which examined the foundational structures of messianic community, including their relation to:

--	The five foundational gifts (pastor, evangelist, teacher, apostle and prophet);
+-	the five foundational gifts (pastor, evangelist, teacher, apostle and prophet);

--	The five foundational strategies (pray, reach, disciple, teach, send).
+-	the five foundational strategies (pray, reach, disciple, teach, send).

 The study revealed that:

-> **The messianic community has a God-ordained structure that uniquely equips it to fulfil the messianic commission**
+> **The messianic community has a God-ordained structure that uniquely equips it to fulfil the messianic commission.**

 ## Discussions [structures] ##